Zephiles/TTYD-Practice-Codes/USER_MANUAL.md

    * How many frames early you pressed A or B. It should be noted that nothing will be displayed if the button was pressed very early (more than 6 or so frames for guards, and more than 12 or so frames for superguards).
    * Whether you pressed too many buttons in a short period of time for the guard/superguard to be accepted.
    * Whether the attack can be superguarded or not (will only be displayed if you tried to superguard it).
 9. **Art Attack Hitboxes** displays boxes around enemies in battles when using Art Attack.
+While this display is active, you can hold Y while using Art Attack to pause the timer that is used to check how long you are able to use it for.
 10. **Yoshi Skip** displays various information about performing this skip.
 The main timer (labeled YST) is set to reset and start running once you leave a battle, and pauses once you press A. You can also manually reset this timer by holding Y for two seconds.
 11. **Palace Skip** displays various information about performing this skip.
 The main timer (labeled PST) is set to reset and start once you leave the pause menu, and pauses once you press X. You can also manually reset this timer by holding Y for two seconds. **PhaEmy** keeps track of the Y coordinate for the phantom ember, **ItemTimer** keeps track of the timer for the current item in the field, and **ParY** keeps track of your partner's Y coordinate.
 12. **Blimp Ticket Skip** displays various information about performing this skip.
 The up-right timer (labeled **URT**) is set to reset and start running once you leave the pause menu, and pauses once the held stick angle reaches 25 or higher on JP, and 27 or higher on US/EU.
 The straight-up timer (labeled **SUT**) is set to reset and start running once you leave the pause menu, and pauses once the held stick angle is 0.00.
 Both of these timers can be manually reset by holding Y for two seconds.